 The mentor’s goal similarly is to help the mentee gain that development as fast as he or she should.

 Thus, both parties are like minds.
 They set similar objectives, pursue similar goals and actualize similar fulfillment.
 The difference only lies in the role each party plays.

 While the mentor is at the giving end, the mentee is at the receiving end.

-For example, an individual, who may be an entry-level employee and intends pursuing a career path in the area of investment banking is most likely to excel faster when he pegs himself against another employee who may be a senior level staff in that same investment banking firm or a similar one.
+For example, an individual, who may be an entry-level employee and intends to pursue a career path in the area of investment banking is most likely to excel faster when he pegs himself against another employee who may be a senior-level staff in that same investment banking firm or a similar one.